SenhorLucas/SenhorLucas.github.io/docs/content/posts/encoding-utf-8.md

 bytes always begin with `10`.
 All other available bits (marked with an `x`) encode the code point value in binary.

+(Oh boy, the images disappeared, soon to be fixed!)
 ![UTF-8 control bytes](/resources/UTF-8/UTF-8.png){:class="img-responsive"}

 Examples:

 The snowman character ☃ is code point U+2603.
-When encoded as UTF-8 it is becomes  `0xE2 96 83`.
+When encoded as UTF-8 it becomes `0xE2 96 83`.

+(Oh boy, the images disappeared, soon to be fixed!)
 ![UTF-8 Snowman](/resources/UTF-8/Snowman-UTF-8.png){:class="img-responsive"}

 The peach character 🍑 is code point U+1F351.
 Its UTF-8 encoded representation is `0xF0 9F 8D 91`:

+(Oh boy, the images disappeared, soon to be fixed!)
 ![UTF-8 Peach](/resources/UTF-8/Peach-UTF-8.png){:class="img-responsive"}

 Doing these conversions by hand makes it clear that the UTF-8 encoding results